Republic of Florence: Medicis' rule

 The son of Giovanni di Bicci de' Medici, Cosimo de' Medici succeeded his father as the head of the Medici Bank.
 He played a prominent role in the government of Florence until his exile in 1433, after a disastrous war with Tuscany's neighbour, the Republic of Lucca.
 Cosimo's exile in Venice lasted for less than a year, when the people of Florence overturned Cosimo's exile in a democratic vote.
 Cosimo returned to the acclaim of his people and the banishment of the Albizzi family, who had exiled him.

 Cosimo de' Medici

 The Renaissance began during Cosimo's de facto rule of Florence, the seeds of which had arguably been laid before the Black Death tore through Europe.
 Niccolò Niccoli was the leading Florence humanist scholar of the time.
 He appointed the first Professor of Greek, Manuel Chrysoloras (the founder of Hellenic studies in Italy), at the University of Florence in 1397.
 Niccoli was a keen collector of ancient manuscripts, which he bequeathed to Cosimo upon his death in 1437.
 Poggio Bracciolini succeeded Niccoli as the principal humanist of Florence.
 Bracciolini was born Arezzo in 1380.
 He toured Europe, searching for more ancient Greco-Roman manuscripts for Niccoli.
 Unlike his employer, Bracciolini also authored his own works.
-He was made the Chancellor of Florence shortly before his death by Cosimo, who was his best friend.
+Shortly before his death, he was made the Chancellor of Florence by Cosimo, who was his best friend.